 (Source: Figure 9 data.
-The College Board, Trends in College Pricing and Student Aid 2021, page 18.
-Average Published and Net Prices are in 2021 dollars.)
+The College Board, Trends in College Pricing and Student Aid 2022, page 18.
+Average Published and Net Prices are in 2022 dollars.)

-The increases in net price are significant.
-However, it is worth keeping two things in mind:
+When considering increases in net price, it is worth keeping two things in mind:

-- 1. The price behavior of higher education bears more similarity to service industries than to goods-producing industries.
+1. The price behavior of higher education bears more similarity to service industries than to goods-producing industries.
 Unlike goods producers, service industries have few opportunities to increase productivity without decreasing quality.
 This is primarily due to a reliance on expensive, high-skill workers (who comprise over 80 percent of higher education employees) and cutting-edge technology.
-As a result, higher education prices behave similarly to other personal services offered by highly-educated providers.
-Notably, the cost curves for dentists, lawyers, and physicians essentially mirror those for higher education. - 2.
-Tuition increases at public institutions are due, in large part, to a decades-long trend of state budget cuts.
-Like many other state institutions, the UW has endured numerous state funding cuts in past biennia.
-Consequently, the majority of funding formerly provided by the state is now borne by students and their families.
-As seen in Figure 2, below, in 1990-91, Washington state contributed 82 percent of the total funding per UW student FTE, and families were responsible for 18 percent.
-In 2021-22, state funds are projected to cover only 37 percent of
+As a result, higher education prices behave similarly to other personal services offered by highly educated providers.
+Notably, the cost curves for dentists, lawyers, and physicians essentially mirror those for higher education.

-&lt;sup>1 Net price is the "total cost of attendance" (calculated using the weighted average of sticker prices for students in different living situations) minus average aid.
+1 Net price is the "total cost of attendance" (calculated using the weighted average of sticker prices for students in different living situations) minus average aid.
 Specifically, the "cost of attendance" is the weighted average of published price, weighted by how many students are living on campus, versus off-campus, versus at home.
 Average financial aid is subtracted from the total cost of attendance to get to net price.